 The second Miami location would be at 6091 SW 8th Street.
 By December 1974, the lease on the property would be up.
 The building sat empty for a few years.

 The location would reopen as Polaris, a Cuban diner-type eatery.
-Polaris was part of Felipe Valls’ growing empire of Miami restaurants, which included Casa Juancho, El Cid, La Carreta, Trianon, and Versailles.
-There are still some folks who believe that the name of Polaris was Aqui Me Quedo because of the mural on one of the walls.
-The name would change to La Palma as it is still known, but even back then, it was open 24 hours a day.
+Polaris was part of Felipe Valls’ growing Cuban Miami restaurant empire, including Casa Juancho, El Cid, La Carreta, Trianon, and Versailles.

+Some folks still believe that Polaris’s name was Aqui Me Quedo because of the mural on one of the walls.
+The name would change to La Palma, as it is still known, but it was open 24 hours a day even back then.

-My oldest memories from La Palma, joyous or otherwise, are with family eating fritas, croquetas, churros (fried dough topped with sugar), and hot chocolate.
+My oldest memories from La Palma are of my family eating fritas, croquetas, churros (fried dough topped with sugar), and hot chocolate.
 La Palma is known for its croquetas and Frita Cubana (Cuban-style burgers), aka fritas.

 As far as the croquetas go, they’re identical to the famous ham croquetas from Versailles.
 If you love those, you will love these.
-Never tried Versailles’ croquetas?
+Have you never tried Versailles’ croquetas?
 Well, what are you waiting for?

-When I first ate a frita as a kid at the Morro Castle in Hialeah, I was a little apprehensive.
+I was a little apprehensive when I first ate a frita as a kid at Morro Castle in Hialeah.
 I had never seen or heard of a frita before.

-I see these little tiny potatoes (some places serve them with canned potato sticks, unfortunately), onions (generally served raw), ketchup (sometimes), and cheese (if you request it but not necessary).
-When I took a look at the frita patty itself, I didn’t know what to think.
+I see these little tiny potatoes (some places serve them with canned potato sticks, unfortunately), onions (generally served raw), ketchup (sometimes), and cheese (if you request it, but not necessary).
+When I looked at the frita patty itself, I didn’t know what to think.

 I’m a lifelong fan of La Palma’s frita, although it is more of an actual patty and not the smashed beef on the griddle I’m accustomed to.
 They also make their julienne potatoes, which is always a good thing.